Where Asbestos Hides in St. Louis Area Homes Built Before 1975

 Frequently Asked Questions

-While tiles from that era have a high probability of containing asbestos, you cannot confirm without professional testing.
-The black adhesive underneath also commonly contains asbestos, making DIY removal inadvisable.
+While 9x9 inch vinyl tiles from that era have a high probability of containing asbestos, you cannot confirm this without professional testing.
+Even if they do contain asbestos, DIY removal is not recommended and may violate Missouri regulations.
+The black mastic adhesive underneath these tiles also commonly contains asbestos, making removal more complex than it appears.

 Don't let asbestos concerns derail your home renovation dreams.
 The experienced team at ABC Environmental Contracting Services provides comprehensive asbestos testing, removal, and consultation services throughout the St. Louis Metro East area.